tonyleidong/OptimalFlow/README.md

 * *Omni ensemble* - OptimalFlow uses *Pipeline Cluster Traversal Experiments* as the optimizer to build an omni-ensemble workflow for an optimal baseline model searching.
 Easy for data scientists to implement iterated experiments across all ensemble components in the pipeline;

 * *High Scalablility* - Each module could add new algorithms easily due to its ensemble and reuseable coding desig.
 And *Pipeline Cluster Traversal Experiments* makes it easier to adapt unseen datasets with the right pipeline;

-* *Adaptable* - *Pipeline Cluster Traversal Experiments* makes it easier to adapt unseen datasets with the right pipeline;

 * *Customization* - Support custom settings to add/remove algorithms or modify hyperparameters for elastic requirements.